 Those with questions or in need of assistance with unemployment benefit at this time are encouraged to visit IDES.Illinois.gov.

 YOU ASKED, SO WE GOT ANSWERS— If a business decides to shut down voluntarily before mandated, will staff be able to qualify for unemployment?
 And does this go against the employer if they do so?
 If a business decides to shut down, employees would be potentially eligible for benefits and are advised to open a claim as soon as possible.
 IDES is working with the Governor’s office on legislation that would remove charge ability to employers for claims involving COVID-19 related issues.

-Once the stimulus package has been implemented in Illinois, individuals receiving unemployment benefits will receive an additional $600 each week above what they would receive in regular unemployment benefits until July 31, 2020.
-This will not be retroactively applied to unemployment benefits received in the past.
+Pursuant to the federal legislation, this $600 will not be retroactively applied to unemployment claims that arose prior to March 29, 2020.
 In many cases, individuals will also be eligible for more weeks of unemployment above the 26 weeks provided under regular unemployment rules.
-Both of these benefits will be applied automatically if you qualify.
+Both benefits will be applied automatically if you qualify.